Simplifying Cloud Development Locally

 This command runs LocalStack in detached mode.

-3. Verify LocalStack Running: To verify the LocalStack container is running, run the command docker ps.
-This command will list the images currently running on your computer.
+3. Verify LocalStack Running: To verify the LocalStack container is running on your computer, run the command docker ps.
+This command will list the images that are currently running.

 $ docker ps